"

 Safranin (secondary or counterstain)

-In a “simple” stain, the bacteria are stained with one dye and subsequently, the bacteria will all be the same color.
-This contrasts with “differential” stains in which two stains are used.
+In a simple stain, the bacteria are stained with one stain so the bacteria will all be the same color.
+In a differential stain two positively charged stains are used.
 Certain types of bacteria will stain contrasting colors depending on their properties and characteristics.
-Bacterial morphology (shape) can be seen with both types of stains.

-The Gram stain, developed by Christian Gram in 1884, is the most widely used differential stain in bacteriology.
-Most bacteria are divided into two major groups- Gram-positive bacteria and Gram-negative bacteria based on the cell envelope composition.
+The Gram stain, developed by Christian Gram in 1884, is the most widely used differential stain in microbiology.
+Most bacteria are divided into two major groups- gram-positive bacteria and gram-negative bacteria based on the cell envelope composition.

 Gram Positive Cell Envelope